 In the event that DTC or its successor (or substitute depository or its successor) resigns from its functions as depository, and no substitute depository can be obtained or the District determines that it is in the best interest of the Beneficial Owners of the Bonds that such owners be able to obtain such bonds in the form of bond certificates, the ownership of such Bonds may then be transferred to any person or entity as provided in the Bond Resolution and the Bonds will no longer be held in book-entry form.
 New Bond certificates will be issued in the denomination of \$5,000 or any integral multiple thereof within a maturity and registered in the names of such persons as are requested in a written request of the District to the Registrar.
-Thereafter, interest on the Bonds will be paid by check or draft mailed to the Registered Owners at the addresses for such Registered Owners appearing on the Bond Register at the close of business for the Registrar that is 15 days preceding the interest payment date (the "Record Date"), or upon the written request of a Registered Owner of more than \$1,000,000 of Bonds (received by the Registrar at least 10 days prior to the Record Date), such payment will be made by the Registrar by wire transfer to the account within the United States designated by the Registered Owner.
-Principal of the Bonds will be payable upon presentation and surrender of such Bonds by the Registered Owners at the designated corporate office of the Registrar.
+Thereafter, interest on the Bonds will be paid by check or draft mailed to the Registered Owners at the addresses for such Registered Owners appearing on the Bond Register at the close of business for the Registrar that is 15 days preceding the interest payment date (the "Record Date"), or upon the written request of a Registered Owner of more than \$1,000,000 of Bonds (received by the Registrar at least 10 days prior to the Record Date), such payment will be made by the Registrar by wire transfer to the account within the United States designated by the Registered Owners at the designated corporate office of the Registrar.